-Bursts of high wave energy every month between August and November 2008 resulted in the beaches generally being in an eroded state for most of the current monitoring period.
-A detached offshore bar was typically always present during these months, although at times of lower wave energy it became inactive.
+Ongoing bursts of high wave energy every month between August and November 2007 resulted in the beaches generally being in an eroded state for most of the period from August 2007 to January 2008.
+A detached offshore bar was mostly always present during these months, although at times of lower wave energy it became inactive.
 In the nearshore zone, sand was observed to migrate in response to fluctuating wave conditions, with complex transverse bars and rips typically present.
-Late in December 2007 and in January 2008 the Gold Coast was struck by high wave energy conditions for a period of one week.
+Late in December 2007 and in January 2008 the Gold Coast was struck by high energy wave conditions for a period of one week.
 This resulted in the beaches shifting to a double bar dissipative state, with a relatively two-dimensional appearance.
 This storm event resulted in significant erosion of the northern Gold Coast beaches.